johnakis45/vacation_portal/README.md

 ## Overview

 A vacation portal built using Object-Oriented PHP following the MVC architectural pattern.
 This project implements clean code principles without relying on frameworks.
+This is my first ever project in php.

 ## Technical Stack